megaease/easeagent/README.md

 Normally, there is no need to implement [Transformation][t] directly, but extend [AbstractTransformation][at] instead.
 A good example you can find is [StackTrace][st].

+## [ServiceLoader][sl]

+Every transformation would be found in runtime by [ServiceLoader][sl], just like it be done in stagemonitor.
+So, your transformation supposed to declare in `META-INF/services/com.hexdecteam.easeagent.Transformation`.

 ## Configuration

 It is so easy to configure your transformation by annotation with `@Configurable`, as blow: